 David Bach: Smart Women hit the Best Seller list, but not until eight or nine months after it came out.
 I did a PBS special.
 The PBS special on Smart Women Finish Rich started airing everywhere and I was running all over the country.
 Then I started having financial advisors teaching my seminars.
 We licensed Smart Women Finish Rich.

 I packaged up my intellectual property.
 I took what I was already doing, that I knew would work, and I trained other financial advisors to go do it.
 When I did that, I started to scale things up.

-At one point, we had 100,000 people a year going through seminars I wasn't teaching.
+At one point, we had 100,000 people a year going through seminars I wasn’t teaching.
 It was all my content.
-All these people are getting great, free help and then the advisors were getting clients from it.
+All these people are getting great, free help, and then the advisors are getting clients from it.
 Everybody won.
-That's how I ultimately reached a million people.
+That’s how I ultimately reached a million people.